-The Future of Crypto Exchanges Is Decentralized: CZ, CEO of Binance
+The Future of Crypto Exchanges Is Decentralized: Interview with CZ, CEO of Binance

 Crypto Briefing reached out to CZ to discuss his views on DeFi and Binance Smart Chain.